Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Weighted Program Semantics

 The semiring is naturally ordered if the natural order $\le$ is a partial order.
-Note that $\le$ is trivially reflexive and transitive, but it remains to show that it is anti-symmetric. \end{definition} Based on this order, we also define the notion of Scott continuity, which will be important for defining infinite sums and the semantics of while loops. \begin{definition}[Scott Continuity \cite{semirings}] A (partial) semiring with order $\le$ is Scott continuous if for any directed set $D\subseteq X$ (where all pairs of elements in $D$ have a supremum), the following hold:
+Note that $\le$ is trivially reflexive and transitive, but it remains to show that it is anti-symmetric. \end{definition} Based on this order, we also define the notion of Scott continuity, which will be important for defining infinite sums and the semantics of while loops.
+This definition relies on directed sets and dcpos.
+A set $D$ is directed iff every pair of elements $x,y \in D$ have an upper bound in $D$.
+A dcpo is a poset where every directed set has a supremum. \begin{definition}[Scott Continuity \cite{semirings}] A (partial) semiring with order $\le$ is Scott continuous if it is a dcpo and for any directed set $D\subseteq X$, the following hold:

 \end{definition} Given a Scott continuous semiring, we can also define a notion of infinite sums. \begin{definition}[Infinite Sums] Let $\langle U, +, \cdot, \zero,\one\rangle$ be a Scott continuous semiring.
 Now, for any (possibly infinite) indexed collection $(u_i)_{i\in I}$, we define the following operator: